 6. Don’t be obsessed with your work’s outcome.

 Have an automation system or an app that tracks your progress.
 Know where you need to focus.
-Find an app that will track your progress and provide you the report at the end of the day based on what work you’re doing.
+Find an app that will track your progress and provide you a report based on what work you’re doing at the end of the day.

 This activity will relieve your subconscious mind of the pain of being engaged in analyzing the progress made.
 This way, you can be less unproductive and more productive.

 The subconscious mind is a vast resource, and keeping it occupied in unnecessary things is a massive reason for unproductivity.
-If you ask yourself, “ why am I so unproductive?” give this aspect a check, it might just be the reason behind.
+If you ask yourself, “ why am I so unproductive?” give this aspect a check, it might just be the reason behind it.

 7. Have a routine